★ WIDE MOAT STOCKS & COMPETITIVE ADVANTAGES ★

 Supply

-Dense route-to-market and execution breadth across retail formats increases availability and makes share gains harder for challengers.
+Dense route-to-market, BEES-enabled ordering, and execution breadth across retail formats increase availability and make share gains harder for challengers.

 Erosion risks